decretist/Dissertation/Chapter4/tmp.md

 be restated with greater mathematical generality by noting that if the variables are plotted logarithmically, their relationships are linear, with the slope determined by the power (exponent) relationships involved.
+In the equation $ab^2 = k$, the number of occurrences *b* varies inversely as the square root of the number of words *a* (as
-In the equation r × f = C, the frequency *f* varies inversely as the rank *r* (as 1/N according to the present-day convention, or equivalently as $N^{-1}$).
-The relationship of the logarithm of frequency to the logarithm of rank is linear, with a slope of -1 corresponding to exponent (-1) of the rank.
-(See Figure Zb below.)[^11]
+$\frac{1}{\sqrt{a}}$ or equivalently as $a^{-1/2}$).
+The relationship of the logarithm of the number of occurrences to the number of words is linear, with a slope of -1/2 corresponding to the exponent (-1/2) of the number of words.
+Similarly, in the equation r × f = C, the frequency *f* varies inversely as the rank *r* (as 1/N according to the present-day convention, or equivalently as $N^{-1}$).
+The relationship of the logarithm of frequency to the logarithm of rank is linear, with a slope of -1 corresponding to the exponent (-1) of the rank.
+(See Figure Zb below.)
+Note that the base of the logarithms does not matter, as long as the bases are the same for both axes.
+Regardless of whether we take base *e* (natural) or base 10 logarithms of rank and frequency, for example, the slopes will be the same: -1.0 for the theoretical Zipf distribution of word frequencies in Figure Zb, and -0.6518 for the actual frequencies of the thirty most frequent words in Gratian's *dicta* in Figure Zd.

 ![Figure Zb updated 12 Mar 2020](PNGs/Figure_Zb.png)